-The Library is situated on the first floor of the main school building and is open to all students and staff from 8.30am until 5.00pm Monday – Thursday and 8.30am until 4.00pm on a Friday.
+The Library is situated on the first floor of the main school building and is open to all students and staff.
 It provides a comprehensive facility for the whole school with resources, study tables, a teaching/silent study room, computers and a separate fiction area with comfortable seating.

 The extensive book stock is continually updated.
 In addition to books to support the curriculum areas there is a wide ranging collection of fiction books.
 Daily newspapers and a selection of periodicals are also available.
 Online resources are available for students.

 Books may be borrowed for three weeks but can be renewed for longer by asking one of the Librarians.
 Overdue book fines are 10p per day.
 Reference books, such as encyclopaedias and dictionaries must not be removed from the Library.
 Pupils aged 12 and over are allowed to borrow teenage and adult stock without restriction.

 The St. Aidan’s Virtual Library Catalogue is networked to enable resource searching throughout the school and can be accessed from home via the student and staff area of the website or via a downloadable App.